 In the last week, the New York-based firm has revealed it voted against the reappointment of another board member in a high-profile company in the name of “independence in governance”.

 It is a part of the company’s ESG-oriented policy of trying to improve corporate governance in the businesses it invests in.
 The company believes that directors who “overboard” are a hindrance to this effort.

 This policy has been around for years, under the watchful eye of CEO Larry Fink, and it has had mixed results.

-BlackRock has revealed it voted against the reappointment of Salesforce board member Sandford Robinson in an August regulatory filing, according to a report from the Financial Times.
+BlackRock has revealed it voted against the reappointment of Salesforce board member Sandford Robertson in an August regulatory filing, according to a report from the Financial Times.

-In the filing, BlackRock claimed that Robertson was “responsible for a lack of independence on Salfeocrce’s board, ” which was why the firm voted against him.
+In the filing, BlackRock claimed that Robertson was “responsible for lack of independence on Salesforce’s board, ” which was why the firm voted against him.

 Nevertheless, Robertson remains on the board of Salesforce despite BlackRock’s opposition.

 This is the second time in a few months that BlackRock has targeted individuals it believes are stretching themselves across too much corporate responsibility.

 In May, BlackRock voted to oust Egon Durban, co-CEO of private equity firm Silver Lake, from the board of Twitter.

 Durban was voted off the board and offered his resignation, but Twitter declined it.
 After negotiating, the two parties agreed that Durban would stay on the board and reduce his commitment to other public boards to a maximum of five by the end of May 2023.